img

 WordPress is one of the most popular domains in the world today.
 According to a survey, more than 40% of websites use WordPress for their tasks.
 Anybody who uses headless WordPress is familiar with its numerous functions and plugins.

-Developers and users often make use of these themes, functionalities, and plugins to create content.
+Developers and users often create content with these themes, functionalities, and plugins.
 It is one of the most trusted technologies in the world and has exceptional security.
 It offers flexibility and scalability to dynamic sites.
 Moreover, it has a robust and modern development framework that offers powerful front-end hosting services.

 Imagine a company that uses web app development services to deliver services to its customers.
-These platforms utilize the data (content/resources) that are common.
+These platforms utilize the common data (content/resources).
 The company has to update the data on individual platforms whenever there is a need to update the data (content/resources).

 This leads to several problems, such as: